23o4i7/Sean-Sejin-Docs/docs/givingAuthorization.md

 ---
 layout: default
-title: Create a New Discord Account
+title: Give Authorization and Connect the Bot to a Server
 nav_order: 5
 ---